geek-cookbook/geek-cookbook/manuscript/recipes/jellyfin.md

 ---
-description: Jellyfin is best described as "like Emby but really FOSS".
-It started as an Emby fork, but has evolved significantly since then, with its own advantages over Emby.
+description: Jellyfin is best described as "like Emby but really FOSS"
 ---

 # Jellyfin

 [Jellyfin](https://jellyfin.org/) is best described as "_like [Emby](/recipes/emby) but really [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)_".